Tenses for Beginners: The Easy Guide to Learning English Grammar Tenses

 A Quick Summary of English Tenses

-Here is everything this article discussed, summarized in a quick list:
+Here is everything this post has covered, summarized in a quick list:

 - Something that is unchanging, general, scheduled or happening at certain intervals.